 Buy a good pad from a reputable brand.

-A good practice pad will cost around $40-50.
+A good practice pad will cost around $30-50.
 Just like anything drum related, you get what you pay for.
 Less expensive pads may feel clunky and emit more sound.
-My personal favorite is the Vater Chop Builder, but Vic Firth and Real Feel by Evans are also very good options.
 Double sided pads are useful for marching band and drumline students, but single sided pads are just fine for drum set players.

 If you have any questions, please feel free to email [email protected].